-Republicans may be on verge of losing Senate majority: aides
+Republicans may be on verge of losing U.S. Senate majority: aides

 Polling in the hardest-fought states points to extremely close races with Republican incumbents' backs against the wall.

-In New Hampshire, Republican incumbent Kelly Ayotte is in a tough race with Democratic challenger Maggie Hassan.
+In New Hampshire, Republican incumbent Kelly Ayotte is in a tough race with her Democratic challenger, Governor Maggie Hassan.
 University of New Hampshire political science professor Dante Scala said Republican senators in that state and Pennsylvania face the "one-two punch" of independent voters potentially being turned off by Trump and an electorate that leans Democratic in presidential election years like 2016.

 "Given the overall environment, it tilts to Hassan," Scala said.